Intelligent Nation 2015

-Intelligent Nation 2015 (iN2015) is a 10-year master plan by the Government of Singapore to improve Singapore's infocomm infrastructure over the next decade.
-Led by the Infocomm Development Authority of Singapore (IDA), iN2015 involves several organizations.
+Intelligent Nation 2015 (iN2015) was a 10-year master plan created in May 2005 by the Government of Singapore to improve Singapore's infocomm infrastructure over the following decade.
+Led by the Infocomm Development Authority of Singapore (IDA), iN2015 involved several organizations.

-According to IDA, iN2015 is the blueprint to navigate Singapore's "transition into a global city, universally recognized as an enviable synthesis of technology, infrastructure, enterprise and manpower".
+According to IDA, iN2015 was the blueprint to navigate Singapore's "transition into a global city, universally recognized as an enviable synthesis of technology, infrastructure, enterprise and manpower".

-The Singapore government hopes to use iN2015 to greatly expand Singapore's infocomm industry.
+The Singapore government hoped to use iN2015 to greatly expand Singapore's infocomm industry.

 Purpose

 The vision of iN2015 is: Singapore: an Intelligent Nation, a Global City, powered By Infocomm.

 The goals of the program are as follows: